NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 # Collection Types

-On This Page

-  1. Mutability of Collections

-  2. Arrays

-  3. Dictionaries

 Swift provides two _collection types_, known as arrays and dictionaries, for storing collections of values.
 Arrays store ordered lists of values of the same type.
 Dictionaries store unordered collections of values of the same type, which can be referenced and looked up through a unique identifier (also known as a key).

 Arrays and dictionaries in Swift are always clear about the types of values and keys that they can store.
 This means that you cannot insert a value of the wrong type into an array or dictionary by mistake.
 It also means you can be confident about the types of values you will retrieve from an array or dictionary.
 Swift’s use of explicitly typed collections ensures that your code is always clear about the types of values it can work with and enables you to catch any type mismatches early in your code’s development.